top of page

 A UPS made up of several parallel-connected (n) UPS units with equal output ratings (P) and each equipped with its battery for large loads.
 The total output is equal to the number of units multiplied by their individual output.
 In this configuration, no UPS unit is redundant.

-UPS (single)
+UPS (SINGLE)

 A UPS made up of a single UPS unit (rectifier/charger, inverter, and bypass) and a battery